 Painting by Ivo David commissioned by Bruce Floyd Mitton-2016

 The de Mitton story is based on research from historic books, papers, web site original source references as well as library archives and primary sourced family genealogy documentation.
 This effort includes personal visits to Great Mitton as well as research at the British and Clitheroe libraries.
 Sources are sometimes conflicting as we are extrapolating esoteric information beginning in the 11th– 12th century.
 Even so; their is a lot that can be found if one digs enough and able to reconcile the often paradoxical.
-My interpretation of people, places and events may be benevolent for the same reason as Churchill said: “History will be kind to me because I am going to write it”.
-As a Mitton I wrote this with perhaps the same prejudges in some areas.
+My interpretation of people, places, and events may be benevolent for the same reason as Churchill said: “History will be kind to me because I am going to write it”.
+As a Mitton, I wrote this with perhaps the same prejudges in some areas.
 In spite of the ancient roots of this story I have tried to document and reference whenever possible.
-I will leave it for the reader to differentiate the legitimacy of my efforts and interpretations of the ancient who, what, where and when of the de Mitton ancestry verses any facts that may not be known to me.
+I will leave it for the reader to differentiate the legitimacy of my efforts and interpretations of the ancient who, what, where and when of the de Mitton ancestry versus any facts that may not be known to me.